SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 The "with" key lets you pass variables into a custom action.
 Choose whichever version of godot you would like.
 This action is tested against all stable versions of Godot 4 and the latest unstable release.
 Additional variables are detailed in the [Readme](https://github.com/SolarLabyrinth/Action-Setup-Godot/blob/main/README.md).

 This action also adds godot to the system path, so we don't need to add a `./` in front of godot when we use it in the "Export Game" step.

+> **Note:**
+>
+> Always be cautious when using custom actions from unknown sources.
+Especially if you're passing credentials to them.
+This action is simple and easily audited, but you might want to consider copying the `action.yml` file directly into your repository to avoid future supply-chain attacks.

 Our workflow file now looks like this: